Celeekeybor/Celeekeybor/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Celestine Kibor
 =======================================================================================================================================

-A Passionate Software Engineer
+A Software Engineer
 ------------------------------

-I am a student at Maseno University pursuing BSc.
-Computer Technology as well as ALX Software Engineering student.
-I am interested in building cutting-edge software solutions that solve real-world problems and enhance user experiences.
-My passion for software engineering drives me to constantly explore new technologies and methodologies to improve my skills and deliver high-quality products.
-I believe in the power of collaboration and continuous learning, and I am excited about the opportunity to contribute my skills and knowledge to innovative projects.
+A fourth-year Computer Engineering student at Maseno University passionate about software development and technology.
+Currently honing skills in Python, Django, PostgreSQL, and exploring IoT.
+Committed to continuous learning and collaboration in the tech community as I work towards becoming a well-rounded software engineer.

 * 🌍  I'm based in Kisumu, Nairobi, Kenya
 * ✉️  You can contact me at [celestinbor02@gmail.com](mailto:celestinbor02@gmail.com )
-* 🧠  I'm learning React and Django
+* 🧠  I'm learning Django
 * 🤝  I'm open to collaborating on any interesting projects
 * ⚡  I love Christ!